go-chi/httplog/README.md

 # HTTP request logger

 - HTTP middleware that logs single structured log per request/response
-- Implements both frontend (`slog.Logger`) and backend (`slog.Handler`) separately to improve critical performance, so logging doesn't slow down HTTP response
+- Implements frontend (`slog.Logger`) and backend (`slog.Handler`) separately to improve critical performance of serving HTTP response
 - The provided backend `slog.Handler` is extensible and/or replaceable
 - Allows attaching log attributes to the single log line from within downstream HTTP handlers/middlewares